 As described in Note 2 in the notes to consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 29, 2012, certain of our licensing arrangements allow customers the ability to remix among software products.
 Additionally, we have arrangements with customers that include a combination of our products, with the actual product selection and number of licensed users to be determined at a later date.
 For these arrangements, we estimate the allocation of the revenue to product groups based upon the expected usage of our products.
 The actual usage of our products by these customers may differ and, if that proves to be the case, the revenue allocation in the table above would differ.

-The changes in the percentage of revenue contributed by the Functional Verification, Hardware and IP product group for the quarters presented are primarily related to changes in revenue related to our hardware products.
+The changes in the percentage of revenue contributed by the Functional Verification, Hardware and IP product group for the quarters presented are primarily related to the inclusion of revenue recognized from our fiscal 2013 acquisitions.

 Revenue by Geography